BuildTheEarth/docs/source/guide/discord-roles.rst

-.. _roles:
+.. _discord-roles:

 BTE Discord roles
 -----------------

-In this section we will explain all the roles of the BTE `Discord <links:Discord>`_.
+In this section we will explain all the roles of the BTE `Discord`_.
 Here you find what each role does, what perks come with it and how you can obtain the role.

 Staff
 ~~~~~